 Most people coming to Florence, will be hopefully be looking for “authentic”, non-touristy food.
 Chances are that if you are looking for “authentic” food, you may not realize that what you should be looking for are: places that do traditional food of their region well.

-This may seem obvious to those of us who work in the food world or are extremely studious of food, but I doubt most travelers will know that this is the simple recipe for finding authentic food.
-I say this, being from Seattle as (one of many) bastions of the local/artisan food movement.
-However, I don’t quite think the cultural concept of regional/traditional has reached the masses.
-It is now becoming understood and diffused in food articles/media, but by who I believe to be those particularly fond of food, international food culture or already involved in the industry.
+This may seem obvious, right?
+Just look for the traditional trattoria!
+But if you’re a first timer to Italy or just learning about regional food- how will you know to find it?
+The cultural concept of regional/traditional is just now becoming understood and diffused in popular food articles/media, but by who I believe to be those particularly fond of food, international food culture or already involved in the industry.
 This is not a criticism, but just a reminder that we can’t take for granted these terms such as “traditional and typical cuisine.”
 Communicating them clearly makes a world of difference in someone’s understanding on how to approach finding good food in a foreign country.

 All three of these are based on cornerstones to Tuscan cuisine and that is: stale (saltless) bread, not wasting anything (i.e. finding resourceful ways to utilize leftover bread) and eating with the seasons.
 All of these dishes are served in different times of the year, with seasonal ingredients and one ingredient in common: stale bread.
 If there is one thing you take away from my blog, is to understand that the bread in Tuscany is made without salt, intentionally.

 The bread is not bad, because they lack technique or they forgot the salt- they just don’t make it with salt and have been for centuries.
 There are several competing legends about why salt is absent, from historically high taxes on salt, city feuds resulting in withholding salt and “the cuisine is so heavy/flavorful that you don’t need salt.